cjrace/gss-chart-colours/task_and_finish_proposal.md

 When it comes to colours used in data visualisations, the relevant success criterion is:

->(Success Criterion 1.4.11 Non-text Contrast)[https://www.w3.org/TR/WCAG21/#non-text-contrast]: The visual presentation of the following have a contrast ratio of at least 3:1 against adjacent colours:
+>[Success Criterion 1.4.11 Non-text Contrast](https://www.w3.org/TR/WCAG21/#non-text-contrast): The visual presentation of the following have a contrast ratio of at least 3:1 against adjacent colours:
 >
 > ### Graphical Objects
 >